Media Training + Martial Arts: Secrets to Become A Media Star

 CK: Yeah beautiful I so appreciate the way you answer it.
 The big keyword that I heard is curiosity, joy, and aliveness right now you follow that rabbit hole.
 And then you’ll know to find ultimately what is it that you’re up to.
 And you will help them craft the message the path to deliver that towards what they want.

 Susan: Yeah because well really I mean people we used to think that we get you in seven.
 Seconds but it’s actually in I think it’s called oh god I can’t remember the term.
 But it’s like it’s actually in a blink of an eye.
 We already get you we already get your presents we already get who you are.
-And then they’re sort of baCKing it up yeah.
+And then they’re sort of backing it up yeah.
 So it is how you’ve developed yourself that’s what shows up.
 First and certainly on camera that’s what shows up first because kinds of distracting things that’s what we’re looking at.
 We’re not focusing on you your message who you are.

 CK: Yeah the camera is a magnifier, she shows everything.
-So actually, on that note, I’m curious no also as well because again thinking baCK people like me founders.
+So actually, on that note, I’m curious no also as well because again thinking back people like me founders.
 Like me entrepreneurs like me were very much focused on the product and then they’re reluctant to go.
 To the limelight it’s not because it’s not fame that we want so it’s like the last resort.
 I was like oh my god I can’t believe I got it.

 Susan: A lot of people you’d be surprised like even with these great things it is their last resort.
 And they don’t want it again.